Students can use Bluebook™ on school-managed Chromebooks that meet device requirements.

 - Scroll down and click ADD EXTENSION > Add from a custom URL.

-- In the window that opens, select From a custom URL in the drop-down menu.
+- In the window that opens, change the default setting to From a custom URL.

 - Add the extension ID and URL.